-17. At its 6th plenary meeting, on the evening of Wednesday, 13 March, the Committee adopted the report of the rapporteur subject to verification of the list of draft resolutions and decisions and entrusted the rapporteur and the secretariat to complete the report.
+17. At its 6th plenary meeting, on the evening of Wednesday, 13 March, the Committee adopted the report of the rapporteur subject to verification of the list of draft resolutions and decisions and entrusted the rapporteur and the secretariat with the completion of the report.